ChattoAbhijnan/CMPLE/README.md

 out3= Data frame containing parameter names, estimates, standard error, p-value, lower and upper limits of the 95\% confidence interval.

-One demo output can be found at the file: new_readme.txt
+One demo output can be found in the file: Demo_output.txt